kongware/ftor/README.md

 ## Name conflicts

 Pleae note that ftor uses the same generic names for dozens of functions of different data types and type classes.
-It is your job o create yxour own name spaces to avoid name conflicts.
+It is your obligation to create your own namespaces to avoid name conflicts.

 ## Currying